cisco/mindmeld/docs/source/userguide/intent_classifier.rst

 .. note::

    For a quick introduction, refer to :ref:`Step 7 <intent_classification>` of the Step-By-Step Guide.

+   Recommended prior reading: :doc:`Natural Language Processor <nlp>` chapter of the User Guide.

 Access the intent classifier
 ----------------------------

-To work with any of the individual natural language processing components, start by :ref:`instantiating an object <instantiate_nlp>` of the :class:`NaturalLanguageProcessor` (NLP) class.
+Before using any of the NLP componenets, you need to generate the necessary training data for your app by following the guidelines in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
+You can then start by :ref:`instantiating an object <instantiate_nlp>` of the :class:`NaturalLanguageProcessor` (NLP) class.

 .. code-block:: python